vpandichi/worldtour_proiect/README.md

                           - create the posibility to recover forgotten passwords - ok
                           - create the admin account - x

-TO DO FOR TOMORROW 06/08: - create the admin account
+TO DO FOR TOMORROW 06/08: - create the admin account - ok

+TO DO FOR TOMORROW 07/08: - finish mass email feature
+                          - admin account features (delete users, etc)